chydarren/tp/docs/DeveloperGuide.md

 #### Writing To Duke.txt
 This operation is done whenever the `TransactionList` entries or `Budget` value is changed via any of the `Command` classes;
 (e.g. Add, Delete, Purge , Edit and Budget commands).
 The method `Storage#writeToFile` is used to update changes in `Budget` or `TransactionList`.

 _Written by: Yong Chin Han_

 ### Logging Operations

-{Describe how logging is performed in the developer code}

 Our team used `java.util.logging` package for the purposes of logging.
 We instantiated various objects for different classes such as `parserLogger` and `addLogger` to set the log messages.